Best Practices for Web Server Security

 Web security is a critical concern for any business operating online, as high-profile hacking attacks have shown.
 Securing a web server is just as important as securing the website or application it hosts and the network surrounding it.

-Regardless of the server software or operating system being used, an out-of-the-box configuration is typically insecure.
-Therefore, necessary steps should be taken to increase web server security.
+Regardless of the server software or operating system being used, an out-of-the-box configuration is typically insecure and prone to configuration vulnerabilities.
+Therefore, necessary steps should be taken to increase web server security and implement server security best practices.
 This can be a daunting task, but with proper research and expertise, it is not impossible.
-Implementing best practices for web server security significantly reduces the risk of data breaches and compromises.

-There are three main types of web server security: physical, network, and host.
-Firewalls are used to protect network connections and prevent unauthorized access.
-Data on the server is protected through operating system security, access controls, encryption, and intrusion detection software.
-In addition to protecting valuable data, web server security ensures safe browsing experiences by using firewalls to block suspicious or dangerous traffic.
+Data on the server is protected through operating system security, access controls, encryption (such as SSL/TLS), and intrusion detection software.
+In addition to protecting sensitive information, web server security ensures safe browsing experiences by using firewalls to block suspicious or dangerous traffic.
 By following necessary steps and best practices, businesses can strengthen their security posture and protect their assets and reputation.

 What are the challenges of identifying compromised servers?